QubesOS/qubes-app-linux-input-proxy/README.md

 look at `/dev/input/by-id` directory for stable named symlinks.
 You should use `event` devices, not `mouse` or anything else.

-You need to have access to the device file, which most likely need that `input-proxy-sender` should be started as `root`, or you need some `udev` rule to alter file permissions.
+You need to have access to the device file, which most likely means that you need to start `input-proxy-sender` as `root`, or you need some `udev` rule to alter file permissions.

 input-proxy-receiver